Fundaciongrupoal/copyrightly.io/README.md

 npm run vyper
 ```

-For the moment, truper just generates the artifacts in "build/contracts" so it should be moved to "src/assets/contracts".
+For the moment, Truper just generates the artifacts in "build/contracts" so it should be moved to "src/assets/contracts".
 This is the folder configured in [truffle.js](truffle.js) as the destination for Truffle artifacts so they are deployed with the
 Angular frontend.
 Moreover, it should be renamed "Complaints.json" instead of the original "Complaints.vyper.json", as it seems Truffle
 expects it with that name.